QubitHD: A Stochastic Acceleration Method for HD Computing-Based Machine Learning

-\Design is a classifier intended to run on low powered devices, specifically with the goal of the low energy consumption and fast and efficient execution in mind.
-As such we set out to compare \Design, not only to Quant HD, but also other non-HD light-weight classifiers.
-In our analysis we compared \Design accuracy and efficiency with the state-of-the-art light-weight classifiers, including Multi-Layer Perceptron (MLP) and Binarized Neural Network (BNN).
-For MLP and BNN, we aimed at using the same metric as employed in~\cite{umuroglu2017finn} with the small modification in input and output layers in order to run different applications.
-The results of this, presented in Table~\ref{tab:compare}, indicate that \Design, while having similar classification accuracies to very light-weight classifier BNNs and MLPs, drastically reduces CPU usage during training and execution time during the inference.
-In particular, compared to MLPs \Design uses 12 $\times$ less CPU during training and is 84 $\times$ faster during the inference on FPGAs.
-In comparison with BNNs, \Design uses a factor of 101 $\times$ less CPU time during training and is still 20 $\times$ faster during the inference.
+\textit{QubitHD} is a classifier intended to run on low-powered devices, specifically with the goal of low energy consumption and fast and efficient execution in mind.
+As such, we set out to compare \textit{QubitHD}, not only to QuantHD but also to other non-HD lightweight classifiers.
+In our analysis, we compared \textit{QubitHD} accuracy and efficiency with the state-of-the-art lightweight classifiers, including Multi-Layer Perceptron (MLP) and Binarized Neural Network (BNN).
+For MLP and BNN, we aimed to use the same metric as employed in~\cite{umuroglu2017finn} with the small modification in input and output layers in order to run different applications.
+The results of this, presented in Table~\ref{tab:compare}, indicate that \textit{QubitHD}, while having similar classification accuracies to very lightweight classifier BNNs and MLPs, drastically reduces CPU usage during training and execution time during the inference.
+In particular, compared to MLPs \textit{QubitHD} uses 12 $\times$ less CPU during training and is 84 $\times$ faster during the inference on FPGAs.
+Compared with BNNs, \textit{QubitHD} uses a factor of 101 $\times$ less CPU time during training and is still 20 $\times$ faster during the inference.